 A regular complaint among Nebraska property owners is they pay too much in property taxes, and the push to reduce property taxes has been a recurrent theme in the debate over how schools are funded.
-That point was raised consistently during the debate of LB1059 and again took center stage during the Tax Modernization Committee and Education Committee hearings in 2013.
+That point was raised consistently during the passage of LB1059 in 1990, during the Tax Modernization Committee and Education Committee hearings in 2013 and has since been the subject of many bills, including LB1107, which was passed in 2020 and created the Property Tax Incentive Act.

-LB1059 tried to address these concerns by increasing sales and income taxes to take some of the pressure off property taxes as a school funding source.
+LB1059 tried to address property owners' concerns by increasing sales and income taxes to take some of the pressure off property taxes as a school funding source.
 LB1114 (1996) established the property tax levy limit.

-These efforts were able to reduce the highest tax levy from 3.25 per 100 of property tax valuation in 1989/9040 to 1.15 by 2016/17.41
+These efforts reduced the highest total tax levy - which includes not only a district's general fund needs, but also special building and qualified purpose undertaking fund needs - from \$3.25 per \$100 of property tax valuation in 1989/90 to \$1.43 by 2019/20.38

-Figure 3: Nebraska Relies Heavily on Local Revenues to Fund K-12

-Education Public school funding by source, 2015/16
+Figure 3: Nebraska Relies Heavily on Local Revenues to Fund K-12 Education Public school funding by source, 2019/20

-Note: Examples of other state sources of revenue include: special education reimbursement, the property tax credit, and the homestead exemption.
-Examples of other local sources of K-12 revenue include: public power district sales tax and motor vehicles tax.
+Note: Examples of other state sources of revenue include special education reimbursement, property tax credit, and homestead exemption.
+Examples of other local sources of K-12 revenue include public power district sales tax and motor vehicles tax.